Land Your Dream Job

 3 Campus Resources for Students Starting on Their Career Path

-While students study, volunteer, and cheer on their favorite sports team, a group of professionals quietly work to support campus life.
-You may get to know a few of them, including your professors or an advisor but each college also has a network of offices designed to provide students with valuable life experiences and, eventually, to support students in landing their first job, post-graduation.
+While students study and cheer on their favorite sports team, a group of professionals quietly work to support campus life.
+You may get to know a few of them, including your professors or an advisor, but each college also has a network of offices designed to provide students with valuable life experiences and, eventually, to support students in landing their first job, post-graduation.

-Here are some tips to help you connect with three offices that you’ll find on almost every college campus.
+Here are some tips to help you connect with three campus-based offices at your university:

 The volunteer programs office may be the most obvious place to start, but many students don’t realize the full range of opportunities available.

 Pro Tip #1: Before your first visit, spend some time catching up on the news and reviewing literature or updates from some nonprofit organizations that inspire you.
-Keep in mind that a successful meeting is a dialogue and there’s a good chance that whomever you meet with will have just as many questions for you as you will for them.
+Keep in mind that a successful meeting is a dialogue—there’s a good chance that whomever you meet with will have just as many questions for you as you will for them!

-Pro Tip #2: Before you wrap up, confirm that you know the best way to keep updated on the latest news and opportunities.
-They may simply suggest that you stop by in person from time to time, but maybe there’s a newsletter or a listserv that you can sign up for.
+Before you wrap up, confirm that you know the best way to keep updated on the latest volunteer opportunities at your university.
+They may simply suggest that you stop by in person from time to time, but maybe there’s a newsletter or listserv that you can sign up for.

 The secret weapon of this office is their access to opportunities.
 In addition to knowing about local organizations, they’ll be on email lists that regularly announce scholarships, internships, and fellowships for volunteers.